CyclistHomeCoder/PIcFrame/README.md

 After that it is time to install pi3d: sudo pip3 install pi3d

-Download PIcFrame:
-wget https://github.com/CyclistHomeCoder/PIcFrame/archive/master.zip && unzip master.zip && rm master.zip && mv PIcFrame-master PIcFrame

-Unzip and run with supplied script.
+Download PIcFrame, unzip and run with supplied script.

 Options available and con figurable in PIcFrame_config.py.